osic/qe-docs/upgrade_test_tool_reqs.rst

 13. It *could* include a GUI where results can be easily interpreted and *could* include trends
 14. It *must* provide a common public interface that others can use to consume the toolset
 15. It *must* provide a common public interface that the toolset can use to communicate with  deployment tools so certain steps of the deployment or the upgrade can be triggered
 16. It *should* provide the capability to add tests via a plugin system
+17. It *should* use existing test discovery and plugin mechanisms to allow maximum reuse of test resources from existing OpenStack test tools
-17. In case of cascade errors the tool *must* stop actions like creating resources that would lead to an even more unstable environment, attempt to clean up and report back
+18. In case of cascading errors the tool *must* stop actions like creating resources that would lead to an even more unstable environment, attempt to clean up and report back
-18. It *must* run tests using non-admin OpenStack user(s)
+19. It *must* run tests using non-admin OpenStack user(s)

 **Non-Functional**